3-Year-Old Dolphin Unexpectedly Dies At Chicago’s Brookfield Zoo

 — WGN TV News (@WGNNews) June 12, 2018

-This is not the first time that a zoo has faced tragedy over the past few months.
+This is not the only zoo that has faced tragedy over the past few months.
 As the Inquisitr reported last month, an 8-year-old giraffe named Zuberi tragically died at an off-exhibit giraffe complex.
 In a statement, the zoo said that the giraffe died after his head became, “wedged in a small space in a metal railing,” even though the animal was familiar with the area.

 Upon hearing of the incident, large-mammal animal care specialists rushed to the scene but unfortunately, they were unable to save the large animal.
 The zoo was extremely sad over the passing of one of their beloved animals.